hermanmalik/chrome-extensions/README.md

 ### Features in the works
 I'm planning to sync the tabs I have open on each device, and a synced index of the archive of books, papers, and textbooks I have downloaded.
 I might use an API to get download links for the books, papers, and textbooks, or work out some solution to download from one of my devices.

+## Other Extensions maybe coming soon
+- New Tab Art - replaces the new tab page with a random daily artwork, hopefully with some feature to save it.
+- Time Limit - helpful reminders to take a break every 20 minutes + configurable time limits for websites and browser
+- AI Assistant - since I'm already using the API for translation might as well add GPT to the context menu.
+Maybe save cconversations in local storage and give options for multiple models?

 ## PSA: Dangers of Chrome Web Store Extensions
 One might ask why I'm doing all this when I can easily download these features from the Chrome web store?